Mac Maharaj

-Sathyandranath Ragunanan "Mac" Maharaj (born 22 April 1936 in Newcastle, Natal) is a retired South African politician affiliated with the African National Congress, academic and businessman of Indian origin.
-He was the official spokesperson of the former President of South Africa, Jacob Zuma.
+Sathyandranath Ragunanan "Mac" Maharaj OLS (born 22 April 1935 in Newcastle, Natal) is a retired South African-Indian politician, businessman, and former anti-apartheid activist.
+A member of the African National Congress (ANC), he was the first post-apartheid Minister of Transport from 1994 to 1999.
+He was later the official spokesperson to the President of South Africa, Jacob Zuma.